Fiona Hyslop: Culture Secretary; 2009-2020

-Backbencher
+Backbencher; 2021-2022

 Hyslop was re-elected to the Scottish Parliament in the 2021 election.
 Prior to Nicola Sturgeon's cabinet reshuffle, she announced that she would stand down from government, having served 14 years.
-As a backbencher, she is serving as Deputy Convener of the Scottish Parliament's Economy and Fair Work Committee and is a member of the Net Zero, Energy and Transport Committee.
+As a backbencher, she served as Deputy Convener of the Scottish Parliament's Economy and Fair Work Committee and was a member of the Net Zero, Energy and Transport Committee.

+Transport brief; 2023-present

+In June 2023, she was appointed as the junior Minister for Transport, after Kevin Stewart's resignation.

+In February 2024, her Transport portfolio was elevated to be a full cabinet position and she was appointed as the new Cabinet Secretary for Transport.
+This came during a cabinet reshuffle following the resignation of Michael Matheson, the Health Secretary at the time.
+She was reappointed to the position by Yousaf's successor, John Swinney.

+2026 Scottish elections

+On 5 March 2025, Hyslop confirmed that she would not seek re–election in the upcoming 2026 Scottish Parliament election.

 Personal life

 Hyslop lives in Linlithgow with her husband and their three children.
-She met her husband, Kenneth Anderson, through the SNP and they both tied the knot in 1994.
+She met her husband, Kenneth Anderson, through the SNP and the couple married in 1994.